IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: codeblock}
 {: android}

-#### Handling a push notification
+### Handling a {{site.data.keyword.mobilepushshort}}
-{: #handling-a-push-notification }
+{: #handling-a-push-notification}
 {: android}

-In order to handle a push notification you will need to set up a `MFPPushNotificationListener`.
+In order to handle a push notification, you need to set up a `MFPPushNotificationListener`.
 This can be achieved by implementing one of the following methods.
 {: android}

-##### Option One
+#### Option One
-{: #option-one }
+{: #option-one}
 {: android}

-In the activity in which you wish the handle push notifications.
+In the activity, in which you want the handle push notifications.
 {: android}

 1. Add `implements MFPPushNofiticationListener` to the class declaration.
 1. Set the class to be the listener by calling `MFPPush.getInstance().listen(this)` in the `onCreate` method.
-1. Then you will need to add the following *required* method:
+1. Then, you need to add the following *required* method:

    ```java
    @Override